ludexab/ludexab/README.md

 - 👋 Hi, I’m Abalaka Emmanuel Ileanwa
-- 👀 I’m a Data scientist and machine learning developer
+- 👀 I’m a Data scientist/machine learning and blockchain developer with excellent IoT knowledge and practical skills
 - 🌱 I’m a continuous learner who wants to improve daily
 - 💞️ I’m looking to collaborate on any work you have to achieve
 - 📫 How to reach me ...
 Email ileanwaabalaka@gmail.com